 Other complications of mitral valve disease may include:

-- Irregular and often rapid heart rate (atrial fibrillation)
+- Irregular and often rapid heartbeat, called atrial fibrillation.

 Tests to diagnose mitral valve disease may include: